-Buttercup is a trio of distinct personalities: singer Erik Sanden, guitarist Joe Reyes and bassist odie.
-The three joined forces in 2003 and have remained the best of friends.
+Buttercup is a quartet of distinct personalities: singer Erik Sanden, guitarist Joe Reyes, bassist odie and drummer Claire Rousay.
+Claire recently joined the band and brings a melodic emo-minimalism sensibility.
+Her solo work is critically acclaimed.
+The other three joined forces in 2003 and have remained the best of friends.
 In this way, Buttercup is a real band, like U2 or the Osmonds, with long term membership (original members) and a large body of work.
 Erik Sanden functions largely as a frontman: he is terribly handsome, nigh-literate and his humor tends towards the absurd.
 Joe Reyes is famous for his unwavering smile, generous nature and, oh yeah, for his Grammy.
 Odie, a Texas treasure, brings unconventional voicings, deep sartorial sense, and rock-and-roll-animal power both to the bass and to his cooking (he has been known to craft high quality sandwiches on stage).

 "Buttercup is important."